abpy/abpy.github.io/_posts/2023-5-20-linear-profiles.md

 Download dcpTool from [dcptool.sourceforge.net/Introduction](https://dcptool.sourceforge.net/Introduction.html)

-You can place the dcptool folder anywhere you want. you do not need to install anything.
+You can place the dcptool folder anywhere you want, you do not need to install anything.
 The executable files are in the folder /Binaries/OS  X or /Binaries/Windows.

 ### Find a profile